 Livestock grazing is one of the major agricultural activities that occurs throughout Canada's remaining grasslands.
 Depending on intensity, grazing can result in changes to habitat structure and species composition in both upland and riparian areas, and to degradation of riparian habitat (Rasmussen and Griner 1938, Patterson 1952, Autenrieth et al. 1982, Call and Maser 1985).
-Removal of too much vegetation affects habitat suitability if exposure of Sage-Grouse to predators (see also 'Increased predator pressure') and weather extremes (Aldridge 1998b) is increased.
-Excessive amounts of livestock grazing may result in trampling of sagebrush seedlings and a subsequent decline in sagebrush health in areas where cattle congregate (Owens and Norton 1992, Connelly et al. 2000, Adams et al. 2004), as well as a reduction in the herbaceous understory that is required for security at nesting sites (Dobkin 1995).
+Removal of too much vegetation affects habitat suitability if exposure of Sage-Grouse to predators (see also 'Increased predator pressure') and weather extremes (Aldridge 1998b) are increased.
+Excessive livestock grazing may result in trampling of sagebrush seedlings and a subsequent decline in sagebrush health in areas where cattle congregate (Owens and Norton 1992, Connelly et al. 2000, Adams et al. 2004), as well as a reduction in the herbaceous understory that is required for security at nesting sites (Dobkin 1995).
 Heavy grazing can decrease both annual and perennial forbs in grasslands (Hayes and Holl 2003).
 To avoid such effects, grazing intensities that result in removal of more than 40% annual growth of herbaceous vegetation are not recommended (Braun 2006; Michalsky and Peat Hamm 2009).

-There is some indication that a conservative level of grazing may be beneficial to Sage-Grouse, as light grazing, compared to no grazing, maintains greater plant diversity (Stohlgren et al. 1999) and may increase the abundance of forbs that are necessary for chick survival (Thorpe and Godwin 2003, Adams et al. 2004).
+A conservative level of grazing is beneficial to Sage-Grouse, as light grazing, compared to no grazing, maintains greater plant diversity (Stohlgren et al. 1999) and appears to increase the abundance of forbs which are necessary for chick survival (Thorpe and Godwin 2003, Adams et al. 2004).
 Heavy grazing leads to natural selection for low-growing, prostrate forms of vegetation (Milchunas and Lauenroth 1993), thus lowering the quality of concealment and nesting cover for Sage-Grouse.
 Moderate grazing, compared to no grazing, results in higher dominance of shorter grasses, allowing forbs to flourish, but also results in less vertical structure as cover for Sage-Grouse (Thorpe and Godwin 2003).